U.S. Route 70 in North Carolina: Interstate 42 (Clayton to Morehead City)

-A multi-county project, also known as the "US 70 Corridor" or "Super 70", is a collection of several projects along US 70 to improve passenger and freight movement eventually leading to the establishment of Interstate 42, which is the US Department of Transportation's High Priority Corridor #82.
+For the Spring 2016 AASHTO Special Committee on U.S. Route Numbering, NCDOT proposed Interstate 36 (I-36) for this route since there were no other routes with that number in the state.
+However, on May 24, 2016, AASHTO assigned Interstate 42 for the route.
 The entire project has a budgeted cost (as of late 2018) of about $1.3 billion, and about 29 miles still without a budget.
 Some projects like the Clayton and Goldsboro bypasses are completed, while others have yet to be scheduled.
 The project involves the counties of Wake, Johnston, Wayne, Lenoir, Jones, Craven, and Carteret.